binjospookie/effector-final-form/README.md

 ## Limitations

-- can't achieve scope because of subscribe on form
+- can not achieve scope because of subscribe on form
 - not allowed to create dynamic subscription (only `subscribeOn`)
 - no `form.batching` :c